Pyro57000/fyer_deck/README.md

 the primary software I use for this is StardustXR (https://stardustxr.org)

-Otherwise, the whole purpose of VR/AR compute environments is to not be constraied by archaeic limitations like "monitors", right?
+The whole purpose of VR/AR compute environments is to not be constrained by archaic limitations like "monitors", right?
 For that we need a bit more setup, but its sick!

 1. install an XR run time like wivrn, monado, or steamVR.
-Personally I think wivrn is the best for this project since it supports camera passthrough by default.
+Personally I think wivrn is the best for this project since it supports camera pass-through by default.
 2. pair your VR headset with your XR runtime (varies but all projects have pretty decent documentation to set this up).
 3. Now we need to setup stardust to do what we want.
-In order for passthrough to work as expected we need the dev branches of stardust.
+In order for pass-through to work as expected we need the dev branches of stardust.
 4. stardust is written in rust, and we'll need to compile it so install the following packages:
 	1. rustup
 	2. cmake
 	3. fontconfig
 	4. dlopen
 	5. openxr-loader
-	6. EGL+GLES (I didn't need to explicetly install this, but since its listed in stardust's repo I wanted to inclue it)
+	6. EGL+GLES (I didn't need to explicitly install this, but since its listed in stardust's repo I wanted to include it)
-	7. GLX+Xlib (I didn't need to explicetly install this, but since its listed in stardust's repo I wanted to inclue it)
+	7. GLX+Xlib (I didn't need to explicitly install this, but since its listed in stardust's repo I wanted to include it)
 5. create a folder to keep your stardust files in `mkdir stardust && cd stardust`
 6. clone the dev branches of the needed stardust repositories
 	1. `git clone -b dev https://github.com/StardustXR/server.git`